-Hedging of vested and unvested Company securities by a Relevant Person is prohibited at all times.
+Hedging of vested and unvested Company securities by Relevant Persons is prohibited at all times.
 Hedging includes entering into transactions in financial products that operate to limit the economic risk associated with holding Company securities.

 3.6 Exclusions

 Paragraphs 3.2 and 3.3 of this Policy do not apply to: